the-global-hackathon/CasperLabs-Developer-Community/Home-of-the-CasperLabs-Developer-Community.md

 # Participating in the CasperLabs Community

-The consensus protocol is built on Vlad Zamfir's correct-by-construction (CBC) Casper work.
 Our design is a particular protocol in the CBC Casper family which is provably safe and live under partial synchrony without an in-protocol fault tolerance threshold.
 The computation model allows for efficient detection of when contract executions can be run in parallel.
 The technical specification presents details on this design and how you can implement it, including but not limited to:

-* block message format allows "merging" forks in the chain, thus the platform avoids orphaning blocks unnecessarily.
+- **block message format** allows "merging" forks in the chain, thus the platform avoids orphaning blocks unnecessarily.
-* Rust is supported as the primary programming language for smart contracts because of its good support for compilation to wasm
+- **Rust** is supported as the primary programming language for smart contracts because of its good support for compilation to wasm
-* libraries facilitating contract development in other programming language having wasm as a compile target
+- **libraries** facilitating contract development in other programming language having wasm as a compile target

 Other features of the execution engine include:

-* an account permissions model allowing for lost key recovery,
+- an account permissions model allowing for lost key recovery,
-* a permissions model to securely share state between accounts and/or contracts (without the need for expensive cryptographic checks).
+- a permissions model to securely share state between accounts and/or contracts (without the need for expensive cryptographic checks).

-* the economics of our proof-of-stake implementation and our token policies are also provided
+- the economics of our proof-of-stake implementation and our token policies are also provided

 _See our_ [Technical Specification]( https://techspec.casperlabs.io/) to understand how, and get started with the information herein provided for CasperLabs Community members as follows:

-# Community Members
+# About Community Members

-- **Validators / Node Operators** (Investors) are members of our Community who validate transactions on our platform,
+- **Validators / Node Operators** are members of our Community who validate transactions on our platform

 - **dApp Developers** (Developers) are members of our Community who build Apps using our CasperLabs features.
 You can install our environment locally, create and test Smart contracts with our Smart Contracts and Test Libraries, and use these libraries to build your own applications,